dodilio/core-doc/FLOW.md

-# Data Flow
+#  Flow
 ## Overview
 The concept of data flow in this context refers to creating a step-by-step workflow or “flow” that orchestrates the collection/mutation of all necessary data for a higher-level entity. this approach is useful in collecting complex data from LLMs or structured migrations Let us take an example, while creating an order, you might need to collect:
 1. Basic order information (e.g. status, total amount).